weslley182/ProgrammingConcepts/docs/FactoryReadme.md

 The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 It promotes loose coupling by delegating object creation to subclasses.

+## ✨ Objective

+Delegate the responsibility of creating objects to another class or method, instead of directly instantiating them using new in client code.

 ## 💡 When to Use

 - When you don’t know in advance what types of objects your code will need.